graearea/graearea.github.io/big-col-flashy-lights.md

 ## Gotchas:
 * you may need to replace your flasher relay with an LED relay if you've not done this yet.
 * you may need to add a subloom to the indicator tell-tale if it has a common ground [here](https://www.classiccarleds.co.uk/products/diode-harness-kit-for-led-indicator-turn-signal-warning-light-fix-kit?_pos=1&_sid=4bf7c148f&_ss=r_)
+* MOT requires a reflector which these units don't have, however the units ARE homologated for EU market. but realistically, who is going to notice or care.

 ## But I have a carbon-fiber fetish...
 Ok, then wrap them in carbon vinyl: